Search the Community

 Came across this article.
 Oh to have money, time, and space.
 "The scenery and structures are his forte, rather than the locomotives and tracks.
 "I find beauty in what everyone else sees as ugly - rugged skyscrapers, beaten-up warehouses, things that are very run down."

 Greetings all, here to beg some advice from fellow scratch-builders.
 I recently implemented a vehicle system into my game relying on apx 1 inch game pieces (Z-scale in model trains) without really doing research.
 Now I'm trying to find tutorials for alchemy-punk looking trains, or any trains in that scale really, and I'm having the darndest time with it.
 I've found several sites for larger trains, mostly working with cardstock or balsa.
 But our grid won't accommodate anything larger than 1 or 2 inches.
-I'm totally willing to kit-bash it, but not at 20-30 bucks per locomotive like what's listed on amazon.
-Any links, shops, or advice would be welcome.
-Just need some help getting started.
-Thanks in advance!
+I'm totally willing to kit-bash it, but not at 20-30 bucks per locomotive like what

 I find myself considering the logistics of travel to Texas.
 What were people's experiences and how did they pan out?
 I am a rather poor traveler, prone to vertigo and epic motion sickness if I am not extra diligent.
 But I do love visiting places.
 I have not flown on a plane since September 3rd, 2001 (and I would rather not go into that at the moment, thanks), but I have discovered some wonderful and far-flung places via automobile and train and boat.
 So how did people get There and Back Again, and how did it work out?